atomrab/utdigitalantiquity/f25_syll.md

 No readings or discussion: we’ll spend the whole session working on computational photography capture and processing (photogrammetry and RTI), using items from the UT Classics collection

 ## Week 13 (November 19): Digital approaches to ancient art
+Note that we will be conducting a capture session for the Blanton Vases starting at 10am on Monday, November 17th

 ## Week 14 (December 3): Concluding discussion and digital project hackathon